insight-platform/Savant/README.md

 ## Why Was Savant Developed?

 Why do we develop Savant if DeepStream solves the problem?
-Because DeepStream is a very tough and challenging to use technology.

-The root cause is that DeepStream is a bunch of plug-ins for Gstreamer - the open-source multimedia framework for building highly-efficient streaming applications.
-It makes developing more or less sophisticated DeepStream applications very difficult because the developer must understand how the Gstreamer processes the data, making the learning curve steep and almost unreachable for ML engineers focused on model training.
+Because DeepStream is a challenging-to-use technology.
+The root cause is that DeepStream does not define software architecture; it is a bunch of plug-ins for GStreamer: the open-source multimedia framework for building highly-efficient streaming applications.
+It makes developing more or less sophisticated DeepStream applications very difficult because the developer must understand how the GStreamer processes the data, making the learning curve steep and almost unreachable for ML engineers focused on model training.

-Savant is a very high-level framework over the DeepStream, which hides all the Gstreamer internals from the developer and provides practical tools for implementing real-life streaming AI applications.
-So, you implement your inference pipeline as a set of declarative (YAML) blocks with several user-defined functions in Python (and C/C++ if you would like to utilize most of the CUDA runtime).
+Savant is a very high-level framework on DeepStream, hiding low-level internals from the developer and providing practical tools for quickly implementing real-life streaming AI applications.
+So, you implement your inference pipeline as a set of declarative (YAML) blocks with several user-defined functions in Python (or C/C++ if you would like to utilize most of the CUDA runtime).

 ## Features